C2C 2025 Provocative Panel Presentations

 C2C FOR LAND

 Centering voices of Indigenous scholars and practitioners, this panel explores ways to invite learners to engage with the land as teacher.
 How can we weave relational understandings of land to deepen engagement, learning, and connection in respectful, reciprocal ways?
+Join us to hear diverse perspectives from three extraordinary scholars, practitioners and leaders from across BC.

 Bill Cohen